Maroali990/featout/Documentation.md

 #### Classes
 - Cats
 - Faces
+#### Number of images: 100, 1000, 10000

 **Remarks**:
-After spending considerable time on the initial classes, we decided to pivot our focus to another dataset to gather more insights in our limited time frame.
+After spending considerable time on the initial classes, we focused on another dataset to gather more insights in our limited time frame.

 ### Dataset 3:
 [Food-101 Dataset](https://www.kaggle.com/dansbecker/food-101)